 Important Note.
-This leaflet covers the position in England only.
-Churches providing or intending to provide accommodation for a minister in Wales must read the leaflet PM07 (Manse Occupancy in Wales).
+This leaflet only relates to manses in Wales.
+For England please see the leaflet PM06 (Manse Occupancy in England).

 These notes are offered as guidelines by the Legal and Operations Team to provide information for Baptist churches.

 The legal services undertaken by the Legal & Operations Team of the Baptist Union of Great Britain are carried out and/or supervised by a Solicitor who is authorised and regulated by the Solicitors Regulation Authority.
 Regulatory Information is available here: